 The par amount of the certificates is comprised of \$23,408,498 (original amount) capital appreciation certificates.
 No regular payments of interest are made on the capital appreciation certificates prior to maturity.
 Interest on the capital appreciation certificates is compounded semi-annually on February 1 and August 1 and is payable at maturity.
 The interest compounded annually is added to the principal amount outstanding.
-The yield to maturity for the capital appreciation certificates matures annually on August 1 from 2021 through 2030.
+The yield to maturity for the capital appreciation certificates ranges from 5.76% to 5.8%.
+Principal on the capital appreciation certificates matures annually on August 1 from 2021 through 2030.
 All the certificates are subject to extraordinary prepayment as a whole or in part on any date in order of maturity if the Agency makes prepaid installment payments from insurance proceeds or condemnation awards.

-Below is a schedule of future annual principal to be issued that will be added to the capital appreciation certificate's current outstanding principal is \$23,409,187 and the outstanding accreted interest is \$56,166,003 for a total of \$75,575,190.
+Below is a schedule of future annual principal to be issued that will be added to the capital appreciation certificate's current outstanding principal balance of \$79,575,190.